-With daylight saving ending on 7 April, now’s the time to catch some rays after work while you can.
+Take advantage of summer’s extended daylight and catch some rays after work while you can.
 Here are some great places to step out in the city’s heart.

 Docklands Harbourside Art Trail

-Sure, you’ve seen that cow-up-a-tree sculpture, but did you know there are dozens of other public artworks dotted around Docklands?
+Sure, you’ve seen the cow-up-a-tree sculpture, but did you know there are dozens of public works dotted around Docklands?
 Discover them all on the Docklands Harbourside Art Trail with a map from the Melbourne Visitor Hub at Town Hall.
 Or get the free app (available for iPhone and Android) and hear commentary by several artists, including Sally Smart and RONE.
-The trail is divided into three themed 2.5 km sections: ‘real and unreal’, ‘the dynamic earth’, and ‘you, us and them’.
+The trail splits into three themed 2.5 km sections: ‘real and unreal’, ‘the dynamic earth’, and ‘you, us and them’.

 Royal Botanic Gardens

 Established in 1846, the Royal Botanic Gardens is among Australia’s most beautiful and diverse parks.
 From lush fern gully and the ornamental lake to the cacti-covered Guilfoyle’s Volcano, there’s plenty to discover.
 Extend your walk (or come back another day) with a stroll around the Tan.
 This broad path surrounding the gardens is fairly flat, except for one challenging section: the Anderson Street hill.
 It inclines about 30 metres over a distance of 300 metres, so it’s a good workout even at walking pace.

 Walks with history and liquid refreshment

 Combine fresh air and exercise with a bev or two on a post-work walking tour.
 The Beer Lovers’ Guide to Melbourne walk departs at 6pm Thursdays.
 From the city’s boozy early years to its recent love affair with small breweries and laneway bars, you’ll learn lots.
 Don’t worry about getting light-headed – there’s food too.